migramirez2/Harmony-ONE/progress/soph-neou.md

+2024-07-26

+I worked on the BEP2 ONE sunset, investigating the sunset procedure, tech documentation, and researching/coordinating the different accounts related to it.
+This effort led to the recovery of 50 BNB (equivalent to $30,000) back to the Harmony treasury.
+However, I have yet to find a solution for users who still have ONE on the BEP2 network.
+I am actively working with management and exchanges to determine the best course of action for these users.

+Additionally, I assisted three community members with staking issues, supported two community node operators, and helped one exchange partner with their node operation.
+We also made a significant breakthrough with the mainnet bootnode issue.
+Thanks to Gheis' latest PR 4717, the bootnode service was successfully installed on two of the four mainnet bootnodes, resulting in improved stability.

+---

 2024-07-19 Fri:

 This week has been focused on troubleshooting, support, and addressing critical issues.
 I continued troubleshooting the Sushi revert issue, which could only be replicated under the exact conditions experienced by the Sushi team.
 During testing, I used `eth_call` with `gasPrice` while calling `totalSupply` on the WONE contract without any issues.
 Additionally, I provided support for Blockscout users who reported several issues: the search bar couldn't find addresses that had never been used on-chain, account and block information used by other dashboards contained a "#" that prevented direct access, and staking data were no longer available.
 For the staking data issue, I suggested linking to the staking dashboard showing the portfolio page which is currently pending implementation.